 Language in China

 Chinese is a family of closely-related but mutually unintelligible languages.
-These languages are known variously as f¨¡ngy¨¢n (regional languages), dialects of Chinese or varieties of Chinese.
 In all over 1.2 billion people speak one or more varieties of Chinese.
 All varieties of Chinese belong to the Sino-Tibetan family of languages and each one has its own dialects and sub-dialects, which are more or less mutually intelligible.
 The official language of China is Mandarin.

 Chinese Society and Culture

 The Importance of "Face"

 - The concept of 'face' roughly translates as 'honor', 'good reputation' or 'respect'.

 - Diu-mian-zi: this is when one's actions or deeds have been exposed to people.

 - Gei-mian-zi: involves the giving of face to others through showing respect.